-As the New Year approaches, there’s never been a better time to start thinking about setting new goals you can work towards throughout 2019.
+There’s never been a better time to start thinking about setting new goals you can work towards in the New Year.
 Even though goal-setting seems like an easy task, it’s much more difficult to stick to them if they’re not carefully considered.
 In fact, goal-setting is a fairly simple process, however, particular areas need to be thought about in detail to make sure long-term goals are achievable, realistic and motivating rather than overwhelming.
 Here’s some excellent goal setting strategies to help get you ready for the New Year.

 Why Should I Set Goals?